epics-containers/epics-containers.github.io/README.rst

 - CI / CD generates the images, charts from source and delivers them to **Repositories**

-Here is the presentation on this work from the
+Here is the paper on this work from the
-Spring 2021 EPICS Collaboration Meeting :download:`Spring 2021 EPICS Collaboration Meeting<images/kei.pdf>`
+ICALEPCS 2021 Meeting
+:download:`ICALEPCS 2021 Paper: Kubernetes for EPICS IOCs<images/THBL04.PDF>`
+And the slides from the associated talk :download:`ICALEPCS 2021 Talk: Kubernetes for EPICS IOCs<images/THBL04_talk.PDF>`

 Below we show how these assets combine to create a running IOC on a Kubernetes worker node.